When is the Best Time to Visit Iceland?

 Is Summer the Best Time to Visit Iceland?

 June to August is the Summer period in Iceland.
 It is such a short time, but it is during that window that the whole country opens up.
 You can see Iceland’s natural treasures at any time of day due to the fact that it never gets dark.
 Imagine that?
 So, it really is the best time to visit Iceland if you don’t want to feel so restricted in the things you can see or do.

-The average temperature is around 12°C (54°F) During this period, life completely transforms as winter has melted away.
-Then, the landscape really shows off a myriad of colours and textures, and the waterfalls run full stream ahead.
-The sheep are scattered across huge stretches of farmland basking in the arctic sun.
-The lupine stretches over the island in a great big, beautiful carpets of lilac and blue.
-These endless days mean that everything is possible and you can see much more that you can in winter.
+The average temperature is around 12 °C (54 °F) During this period, life completely transforms as winter has melted away.
+Then, the landscape really shows off a myriad of colors and textures, and the waterfalls run full stream ahead.
+The sheep are scattered across huge stretches of farmland, basking in the arctic sun.
+The lupine stretches over the island in a great big, beautiful carpet of lilac and blue.
+These endless days mean that everything is possible, and you can see much more than you can in winter.

 Hiking in Iceland

-Iceland‘s highland region opens its doors and you can explore it‘s many day trails and multi-day treks, such as the Laugavegur trail and Fimmvörðuháls.
-Two of the most famous treks in Iceland that attracts thousands of visitors each year.
+Iceland’s highland region opens its doors, and you can explore its many day trails and multi-day treks, such as the Laugavegur trail and Fimmvörðuháls.
+Two of the most famous treks in Iceland which attract thousands of visitors each year.
 Guided glacier trips give you an amazing opportunity to walk between countless crevasses and flowing moulins.
 With icy, pure water pumping through these glacial veins.
-We recommend filling your bottle, it‘s quite a treat!
+We recommend filling your bottle, it’s quite a treat!
 If you like camping, then Iceland has plenty of campsites around the ring road.
-Some are basic, but there are others with more facilities, and even swimming pools.
+Some are basic, but there are others with more facilities and even swimming pools.

 Please check this ever so useful website for more information about hiking in Iceland.

 Whales and Puffins